 When an applicant reaches the top of the waiting list, Management will schedule a final screening appointment within one week.
-The applicant must come into the office for this appointment and must bring all items requested by Management.
-If the applicant fails to attend and/or fails to supply all items, the unit will be offered to the next applicant on the list.
-The first applicant will be removed from the waiting list.
+The applicant must come in to the office for this appointment, and must bring all items requested by Management.
+If the applicant fails to attend and/or fails to supply all items, the applicant will be removed from the waiting list.
+Unit will be offered to the next applicant on the list.

 Although applicants other than the Head of Household are not required to provide Social Security Number documentation when the pre-application is submitted, documentation for all non-exempt household members must be provided before a household can be housed.
-If there is missing SSN documentation for any non-exempt household member when the household reaches the top of the waiting list and a unit is available, the household will be removed from the waiting list, in order to admit the next eligible household.
+If there is missing SSN documentation for any non-exempt household member when the household reaches the top of the waiting list and a unit is available, the household will be skipped, in order to admit the next eligible household.